zhaomh1998/mosquitto/plugins/README.md

 control, with configuration via a $CONTROL topic.
 See the readme in dynamic-security for more information.

+## Connection state
+This is an **example** plugin to demonstrate the use of the connect and disconnect events.
+It publishes messages to
+$SYS/broker/connection/client/<client id>/state for every client that connects to the broker, to indicate the connection state of that client.

 ## Message timestamp
 This is an **example** plugin to demonstrate how it is possible to attach MQTT v5 properties to messages after they have been received, and before they are sent on to subscribers.